google/earthengine-community/tutorials/combine-feature-collections/index.md

 [Open In Code Editor](https://code.earthengine.google.com/b4a2877c24cdd175bca2d7252cd733de)

-This tutorial for beginners shows how users can combine two `ee.FeatureCollections` into a new `ee.FeatureCollection`.
+This basic tutorial shows how users can combine two `ee.FeatureCollection`s into a new `ee.FeatureCollection`.

 ## Create two `ee.FeatureCollection` objects

 Let's begin by generating two sets of random points within the boundary of Utah state in USA.
+First, define the boundary of Utah as a geometry.
+Then,

 ```
-// Define the boundary of Utah as a geometry
 var UtahGEOMETRY = ee.Geometry.Polygon([
     [-114.05, 37],
     [-109.05, 37],